HDembinski/numba-stats/README.md

 with more to come.
 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.

+# Documentation

+Because of limited manpower, this project is poorly documented.
+The documentation is basically `pydoc numba_stats` and even that is mostly generic stubs.
+However, you can be assured that the calling conventions for those functions which have a `scipy.stats` equivalent, work in the exact same way.
+These conventions are sometimes a bit unusual, for example, for the exponential or the uniform distribution, see the `scipy` docs for details.

+# Contributions

 **You can help with adding more distributions, patches are very welcome.** Implementing a probability distribution is easy.
 You need to write it in simple Python that `numba` can understand.
 Special functions from `scipy.special` can be used after some wrapping, see submodule `numba_stats._special.py` how it is done.

-Because of limited manpower, this project is barely documented.
-The documentation is basically `pydoc numba_stats`.
-The calling conventions are the same as for the corresponding functions in `scipy.stats`.
-These are sometimes a bit unusual, for example, for the exponential distribution, see the `scipy` docs for details.

 # Plans for version 1.0